cadmium-cmyk/Bistro/README.md

 # Bistro

-Bistro is a simple yet powerful recipe search and management application.
+Bistro is a simple recipe search and management application.
 It allows you to find recipes for cocktails and meals using free online databases, organize your favorite recipes in a personal collection, and manage your shopping list.

 ## Features